tinybirdco/use-case-examples/delete_simple_resource/README.md

 - Give the right permissions to the `.sh` files, if not the job will fail
 - Push your changes

-Go to your Workspace and check the new environment created.
+Go to your Workspace and check the new Environment created.
 These changes will be displayed:

 ![Changes in environment](./images/delete-resources.png)